 Overview of ICI

 The Institute on Community Integration (ICI) was established in 1985 on the Twin Cities campus of the University of Minnesota.
 We are a federally designated University Center for Excellence in Developmental Disabilities (UCEDD - pronounced U Said), part of a national network of similar programs in major universities and teaching hospitals across the country.
-The Institute is home to 74 projects and 5 Affiliated Centers addressing disability issues across the lifespan (see Projects + Centers for a complete listing).
+The Institute is home to over 70 projects and 6 Affiliated Centers addressing disability issues across the lifespan (see Projects + Centers for a complete listing).
 In addition, it works in close collaboration with the University's Center for Early Education and Development, a Partner Center of the Institute.

 Through collaborative research, training, and information sharing, the Institute improves policies and practices to ensure that all children, youth, and adults with disabilities are valued by, and contribute to, their communities of choice.
 We work with service providers, policymakers, educators, advocacy and self-advocacy organizations, researchers, families, and individuals with disabilities around the world to provide state-of-the-art information and practices that support the community inclusion of individuals with disabilities.

 The Institute conducts the following four core activities

 Interdisciplinary Preservice and Continuing Education, providing training for students, paraprofessionals, professionals, and leadership personnel seeking to better serve persons with developmental disabilities and their families.

 Technical Assistance, offering consultation and program evaluation services to enhance the capacity of existing agencies and services.

 Research, improving policies and services affecting persons with developmental disabilities and their families through applied research conducted in collaboration with organizations, agencies, colleges and universities around the country.

 Dissemination, sharing information generated by Institute projects and centers through newsletters, curricula, training materials, resource guides, reports, brochures, journal articles, books, Web sites, videos, social media, and other resources.